jorge-olive/leader-based-replication/README.md

 It's worth noting that EF Core doesn't have a native solution to consume this kind of architecures, so this mechanism had to be implemented.
 Though I am doing this at application side, you would typically do this at proxy level with some tech such as pgpool or HaProxy.
 I am not sure how you would retire a unsynchronized replica this way, probably you would need to do this at application level.

 In order to monitor the replication lag, there's a small script in LagCheck.ps1 that runs a query periodically over each replica.
 You can also monitor the nodes cpu usage with the `docker stats` command.
+As per this POC / experiment, the replication lag tends to be close to zero, unless the host system runs out of resources.
+This is easily reproducible modifying the load parameters of the main program.

 Lastly, the first script also creates a pgAdmin instance (db Client ) on which you can log by accesing to localhost:5050 with the credentials "user@domain.com"/"SuperSecret".
 There, it's a matter of creating three server connections with the "postgres" / "secret" user /PWD to the "host.docker.internal" localhosts with ports 5432, 5480 and 5490.